CarmeTeam/Carme-Docu/UserDoc/Projects/project-create/project-create.md

 - `Max Accelerators/Node`: In this case, for each job, you can run a max of 3 accelerators per compute node.
 - `Max Nodes/Job`: You have access to a max of 99 nodes per job.
 - `Max Jobs` : You can have a maximum of 4 jobs running simultaneously.
 - `Walltime` : Your running job expires after 3 days.
 You can request an extension if needed.
-For that, contact the carme-administrator
+For that, contact the carme-administrator.
 - `Features` :  Additional information.

 6. Now you are ready to [start a job](../../Basic/job-start/job-start.md) using the resources of the project.
 If this is your first time, please follow the steps given in **Usage: First Time**.